Robert Dahlgren: Career

 For 2014, Dahlgren has been named to drive for Volvo in the International V8 Supercars Championship in Australia for Garry Rogers Motorsport, under the guise of Volvo Polestar Racing Australia.
-He finished 25th and last among full-season drivers, with no top 10s.
+He finished 25th and last among full-season drivers, with no top-tens.

 In 2016, Dahlgren joined Polestar Cyan Racing to compete at the 2016 Scandinavian Touring Car Championship with a Volvo S60, ranking second in points.
 He also entered three rounds of the 2016 World Touring Car Championship with the team, finishing seventh at Qatar race 1.

-For the 2017 TCR Scandinavia Touring Car Championship, the driver moved to PWR Racing to drive a factory-supported SEAT León, winning the title.
-In 2019, Dahlgren took his second STCC title for PWR Racing.
+For the 2017 TCR Scandinavia Touring Car Championship, Dahlgren moved to PWR Racing to drive a factory-supported SEAT León, winning the title.
+In 2019, he took his second STCC title for PWR Racing.

+In June 2022, Dahlgren won the STCC TCR Scandinavia Championship representing Cupra.
+He beat Tobias Brink from the Audi team by 2 seconds.